abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.

-### Review
-In this lab, you have completed:
-- Created a container instance
-- Verified deployment of the container instance
+## Summary
+In this exercise, we created a container instance and verified its successful deployment.
+We explored the process of provisioning a container in the cloud, ensuring that it was deployed correctly and functioned as intended.
+Throughout the exercise, we gained valuable experience in managing containerized applications and validating their deployment in a cloud environment.

 ## Reference links